Home Calendar Holidays Australia First day of Passover

 Is First day of Passover a Public Holiday?

 First day of Passover is not a public holiday.
-Businesses have normal opening hours.
+It falls on Sunday, April 13, 2025 and most businesses follow regular Sunday opening hours in Australia.

 Passing the matzo: The first day of Passover is marked with the Seder, a feast eaten with close family and friends.